Clarkson, New York: History

 It has been claimed that Moddy Freeman was the first settler in Clarkson.
 James Sayres purchased at Clarkson Corners in 1804 and was the first settler on the Ridge Road.
 Eli Blodgett also settled here in 1804, and there were many others prior to 1809.
 In 1819 and a year or two thereafter, settlement and development progressed rapidly.
-It was the home of Henry R. Seldon, judge of the Court of Appeals, and later lieutenant governor of the State of New York.
+It was the home of Henry R. Seldon, judge of the Court of Appeals, and later lieutenant governor of New York.
 The first male child born was a son to Mrs. Clarkson; the first female birth was that of Betsey Palmer, in 1812.
 Charlotte Cummings taught the first school, in 1812.
 Henry McCall kept the first store, about 1810.
 Isaac Williams built the first frame house and was the first blacksmith.
-Dr. Noah Owen was the physician and Dr. Rowe the second.
+Dr. Noah Owen was the first physician and Dr. Rowe the second.
 John Bowman was the first lawyer.
 The first and about the only newspaper published in Clarkson was the Jeffersonian, in 1835, which continued for only a year.
-The first sawmill was erected previous to 1811, by James Sayres, and stood a half-mile east of the corners. [ Several distilleries were among the early industries along the Ridge Road.
-A post-office was established in 1816, Dr. Baldwin being the first postmaster..
+The first sawmill was erected previous to 1811, by James Sayres, and stood a half-mile east of the corners.
+Several distilleries were among the early industries along the Ridge Road.
+A post-office was established in 1816, Dr. Baldwin being the first postmaster.

 Ridge Road was an important thoroughfare during the war times of 1812-15, and Clarkson was the general rendezvous for troops and the temporary depository for supplies and munitions of war.
-Clarkson village, then known as "Murray Corners," was a hamlet of considerable note, the Ridge Road being the main route between Canandaigua and Lewiston.
-The Corners was a stopping-place where horses were changed and travelers allowed a brief respite, but since the completion of the Erie Canal, and the still later construction of the New York Central railroad, the town of Sweden; has gained an ascendency and profited, while Clarkson; has correspondingly lost in commercial importance.
+Clarkson village, then known as "Murray Corners", was a hamlet of considerable note, the Ridge Road being the main route between Canandaigua and Lewiston.
+The Corners was a stopping-place where horses were changed and travelers allowed a brief respite, but since the completion of the Erie Canal, and the still later construction of the New York Central Railroad, the neighboring town of Sweden has gained ascendency and profited, while Clarkson has correspondingly lost in commercial importance.

 Geography

+Clarkson is northwestern Monroe County and is bordered to the south by the village of Brockport and to the west by Orleans County.
+New York State Route 272 forms part of the county line.
+New York State Route 104 (Ridge Road) is the east-west highway through Clarkson, leading east 17 mi to the northern part of Rochester and west 59 mi to Lewiston.
+Route 19 crosses Route 104 at Clarkson Corners, leading north 5 mi to Hamlin and 8 mi to Lake Ontario, and south through Brockport 15 mi to the New York State Thruway and Interstate 490.